AtharSayed/Vigilix/README.md

 ├── README.md                      # Project overview, setup instructions, and usage guide ├── requirements.txt               # Python dependencies for the project
-├── dockerfile                     # Build files for application ├── docker-compose.yml             # Contains the individual containers for various services ├── models/                        # Model training, tuning, and inference scripts │   ├── app.py                     # Main entry point to run and evaluate models │   ├── hyper-xgb.py               # Hyperparameter tuning for XGBoost
+├── dockerfile                     # Build files for application ├── .gitignore                     # Heavy datasets and build cache excluded in commits ├── docker-compose.yml             # Contains the individual containers for various services ├── data/                          # Currently in (.gitignore) │   ├── processed                  # Splitted the data seperate for training and testing (availabe in parquet format) │   ├── raw
+├── models/                        # Model training, tuning, and inference scripts │   ├── app.py                     # Main entry point to run and evaluate models │   ├── hyper-xgb.py               # Hyperparameter tuning for XGBoost